2moe/sinlog-gem/docs/Readme.md

   module_function
   using Sinlog::ShortRefin

-  def self.log
+  def log
-    [ 'Hello, this is a debug message.',
-      'You might find it a bit verbose, hahaha!' ].dbg 'Just some info.'.info
+    ['Hey hey hey, could you see this debug message?', 'You might find it a bit verbose, hahaha!'].dbg 'Just some info.'.info

     'FBI, open the door!'.warn